suraj-git07/PythonTraining/Python_DSA_Assignment/README.md

 # 📂 Python_DSA_Assignment

 ## 🧾 Overview
 This repository is part of a larger project containing multiple assignment folders for Data Structures and Algorithms coursework.
-It includes `Tress.py`, a Python implementation of a **binary tree data structure**, developed as per my mentor's instructions to demonstrate proficiency in tree-based algorithms and interactive program design.
+It includes `Tress.py`, a Python implementation of a **binary tree data structure**, to demonstrate proficiency in tree-based algorithms and interactive program design.

 ---